Forecast-it/handbook/rituals.md

 ## Regular meetings

+Teamwork over meetings.
+Meetings should be kept to a minimum.

 Inviting people to regular meetings is something we try to refrain from.
 If you're invited to a meeting without a clear agenda or it's not been agreed to beforehand, then you're free to decline.

 Except for the events described above invitations to regular meetings is not something we typically do.
 If you invite people for a meeting, please have a clear goal and think about all the people's time and company money you're wasting for every minute it's not productive.

+## Meetups

+We try to participate in relevant meetups, at these we often give a talk, pitch or sponsor.

+Currently we're driving one meetup together with Valtech called [#DPMCOPE - Digital Project Management CPH](https://www.meetup.com/DPMCOPE/).
+The other main one we participate in is [#AgilityLab Copenhagen](https://www.meetup.com/agilitylab/) where we act as co-organizer, sometimes hosting, sometimes speaking and sometimes just participating as guests.

+At all meetups we encourage Forecasters to go learn interesting new things and participate in the community.
+All Forecasters are always welcome to pitch ideas for intersting talks about a relevant topic.

 ## After hours team events